SS Arabutan

 SS Arabutan was a cargo steamship.
 She was built in California in 1917 for the United Kingdom Shipping Controller as War Sword.
-In 1919 an Italian shipping company bought her and renamed her Caprera.
+In 1919 Navigazione Generale Italiana (NGI) bought her and renamed her Caprera.
 In 1932 she grounded off Rio de Janeiro, and her wreck was acquired by Brazilian interests.
 She was refloated, and laid up in Rio de Janeiro.
 In 1941 she was reconditioned, renamed Arabutan, and returned to service.
 In March 1942 a German U-boat sank her, killing one member of her crew.

+She was the third NGI ship to be named after the island of Caprera, off Sardinia.
+The first was an iron-hulled ship, built in 1856 as Express, renamed Caprera in 1862, sold and renamed in 1899, and scrapped in 1913.
+The second was a steel-hulled ship built in 1904, and sunk by a U-boat in 1917.